gohugoio/hugo/content/en/methods/page/Path.md

 [v0.123.0]: https://github.com/gohugoio/hugo/releases/tag/v0.123.0
 {{% /note %}}

-To determine the canonical page path for pages backed by a file, Hugo starts with the file path, relative to the content directory, and then:
+To determine the logical path for pages backed by a file, Hugo starts with the file path, relative to the content directory, and then:

 1. Strips the file extension
 2. Strips the language identifier